JanDeDobbeleer/oh-my-posh/docs/docs/install-customize.md

 <!-- markdownlint-disable-next-line MD041 -->
-At this point you're good to go.
-The `jandedobbeleer.omp.json` theme displays most common use-cases in your prompt so 9/10 you'll be more than happy with it.
+At this point, you're good to go.
+The `jandedobbeleer.omp.json` theme displays the most common use-cases in your prompt, so 9/10 you'll be more than happy with it.
 However, if you want to explore additional functionality, going through the additional steps below will help you get started.

 #### Change the theme